 The biotech trait in DroughtGard Hybrids provides the corn plant the ability to slow down water consumption when experiencing drought stress.
 In other words, the plant sips water from the soil rather than gulps it when it’s dry.
 Monsanto calls it “hydroefficiency,” enabling the plant so it can endure drought stress for a longer period of time and give it a better opportunity to maintain its yield potential.

-DroughtGard Hybrids are targeted for initial launch in the Western Great Plains region of the United States in the states of Texas, Oklahoma, Kansas, western Missouri, Nebraska and South Dakota.
-The hybrids are expected to be planted on the region’s dryland acres, areas where farmers are dependent on rainfall rather than irrigation.
+In 2013, DroughtGard Hybrids launched in the Western Great Plains region of the United States in the states of Texas, Oklahoma, Kansas, western Missouri, Nebraska and South Dakota.
+The hybrids were planted on the region’s dryland acres, areas where farmers are dependent on rainfall rather than irrigation.
 This area of the United States receives variable rates of rainfall every year, which can lead to drought conditions more often and more intense than other areas of the country.